 The Deep Sea Sea-Dweller D-Blue Dial

-Rolex has been teasing the launch of this special Deep Sea Sea-Dweller D-Blue Dial for a while now on its website, and officially unveiled the watch at a special event with highly acclaimed film-director James Cameron on Monday.
-For those of you who don’t know already, in 2012 Cameron – with the support of Rolex and a few other brands – successfully solo dived and subsequently explored the Mariana Trench, the deepest point of the earth’s ocean (10,908 meters underwater.)
+So what’s the backstory here?
+Well, in 2012, Cameron – with the support of Rolex and a few other brands – successfully solo dived and subsequently explored the Mariana Trench, the deepest point of the earth’s ocean (10,908 meters underwater.)

 Accompanying Cameron on this journey, among other things, was a specially designed Rolex prototype known as the Deepsea Challenge which was engineered to withstand depths of up to 12,000 meters.
 It was attached to the manipulator arm of the Deepsea Challenger submersible which carried Cameron down into the depths of the ocean, and like the great man himself, survived the ordeal unscathed.

 This was the first time such an expedition had been successfully attempted and not surprisingly Cameron was keen to share with the world what he saw.
-As such he filmed the entire experience and will be releasing the Deepsea Challenge 3D movie in the coming days, hence the timing of the announcement of the Rolex Deep Sea Sea-Dweller D-Blue Dial.
+He filmed the entire experience and will be releasing the Deepsea Challenge 3D movie in the coming days, hence the timing of the announcement of the Rolex Deep Sea Sea-Dweller D-Blue Dial.

 Like the original, the new Deep Sea Sea-Dweller D-Blue Dial has received mix reviews.
 This is largely attributable to the fact that with the exception of the distinctive dial color the watch is pretty much exactly the same as Deepsea Sea-Dweller, which many people believe is too big and chunky to be practical for daily wear.
 However, some fans have also questioned the arguably gimmicky dial design and the decision to even create a special watch for James Cameron in the first place, especially given that he is not even a Rolex ambassador.